afrendeiro/clif/README.md

     """
     Add two integers.

-    Get the sum of two integers.
+    Add integers and return the sum.

     :param a: Integer to be added.
     :param b: Integer to be added.